Cellulite In Teens: Causes And Treatment Options To Get Rid Of It

 Cellulite treatments are not medically necessary.
 These cosmetic procedures are often associated with side effects and may require several sessions for temporary results.
 Many procedures may result in skin damage or may cause side effects that require medical treatment.

-There is a lack of scientific evidence for some anecdotal concepts, and so skin care tips for teens such as vigorous skin massages and the consumption of certain foods to improve lymphatic flow or remove toxins to eliminate cellulite are recommended.
+There is a lack of scientific evidence for some anecdotal concepts, and so skin care tips for teens such as vigorous skin massages and the consumption of certain foods to improve lymphatic flow or remove toxins to eliminate cellulite in teens are recommended.

 protip_icon Point to consider